• Skip to primary navigation

 frozen peas and sweetcorn are added to the pan with boiling water

-Drain the vegetables, place them on a colander, and let them cool down before building your salad.
+Drain the cooked vegetables, place them on a colander, and let them cool down before building your salad.

 cooked vegetables are placed on a colander